milofultz/tod/README.md

 ### Future Improvements

-* Fix move screen "Move Where" not clearing correctly
+* Add way to separate from:to in move

 * Show notes with title on timer page